-Mary Aiken PhD, Hon.
-Professor in the Department of Law and Criminology at the University of East London, Academic Advisor to Europol’s European Cyber Crime Center (EC3), member of Medico-Legal Society of Ireland, International Affiliate Member of the American Psychological Association (APA), Fellow of the Society for Chartered IT Professionals, International Global Fellow at the Washington DC Wilson Center and member of the INTERPOL Specialists Group.
+Mary Aiken PhD, is a Professor of Cyberpsychology and Chair of the Department of Cyberpsychology at Washington D.C.’s premier STEM University, Capitol Technology University.
+She is a Professor of Forensic Cyberpsychology in the Department of Law and Criminology at the University of East London, a Member of the INTERPOL Global Cybercrime Expert Group, Academic Advisor to Europol’s European Cyber Crime Center (EC3).
+She is a Fellow of The Royal Society of Medicine member of Medico-Legal Society, International Affiliate Member of the American Psychological Association (APA), Fellow of the Society for Chartered IT Professionals, and International Global Fellow at the Washington DC Wilson Center.

 Mary has conducted research and training workshops with multiple global agencies, from INTERPOL to the FBI and the White House.
-She has numerous research interests including; youth pathways into cybercrime, cyber behavioral profiling, personal cyber security, organized cybercrime, cyber leadership, resilience, online harms, child welfare in cyberspace, cyber ethics, Fintech, Healthtech, A.I, and human factors in infosec and cyber security.
+She has numerous research interests including; online safety technologies (Safety Tech), youth pathways into cybercrime, cyber behavioral profiling, personal cyber security, organized cybercrime, cyber leadership, resilience, online harms, child welfare in cyberspace, cyber ethics, Fintech, Healthtech, AI, and human factors in infosec and cyber security.
 Mary is recognized as an expert at national and European level in policy debates at the intersection of technology and human behavior.